THE REGION

 A territory that unites us all!

-Located in northeastern Portugal, in the Douro River basin, surrounded by mountains that provide unique mesological and climatic characteristics, the region covers a total area of about 250,000 hectares and is divided into three naturally distinct sub-regions, not only due to climatic factors but also socio-economic ones.
+Located in the northeast of Portugal, in the Douro river basin, surrounded by mountains that give it particular mesological and climatic characteristics, the region covers a total area of around 250,000 ha and is divided into three naturally distinct sub-regions, not only due to climatic factors but also socio-economic factors.
+These characteristics of the Douro region determine the economic use of natural resources and the activities carried out there.

 In the past, vine cultivation was mainly concentrated in Alto Douro, and at that time, the term 'Alto Douro' was used to refer to the wine region that is now Baixo and Cima Corgo.